 What if I refuse to take the test?

 Students who live in the residence halls or campus apartments are required to take the test.
 Failure to do so may result in being required to move out of on-campus housing.

 Test results will be available approximately 48 hours after testing.
 You will be able to see the result on the laboratory website.
 Information about how to access this site will be given at the testing event.

-You will be notified by Kathy Welch, campus nurse, on the next steps that need to be taken.
+You will be notified by Health Services on the next steps that need to be taken.
 If you are asymptomatic and test positive, you will be isolated for 10 days from the date of testing.
 If you are symptomatic and test positive, you will be isolated for 10 days from the start of symptoms.

 What if I test negative?

 You can continue with your normal routine, unless you are notified that you are a close contact of someone with a positive test.
 However, a negative test is just a snapshot of time.
 You will need to continue with safe practices and monitoring of symptoms.

 My friend tested positive.
 I tested negative.
 What’s next?

 If you are listed as a close contact to someone who tested positive, you will be asked to quarantine for 14 days from the time of last contact even if you received a negative test result.
 Please review this PDF for more information about what it means to be a “close contact.”